Atacadão MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool revokes Open Finance consent and deletes connection data for a specific bank, using specific verbs ('Revokes', 'deletes') and resource ('bank').
-It distinguishes from sibling tools like openfinance_list_connections by explicitly focusing on disconnection and consent revocation.
+The description clearly states the tool revokes Open Finance consent, deletes connection data, and returns a reconnection URL.
+It distinguishes itself from sibling tools like 'connect' and 'openfinance_list_connections' by focusing on disconnection.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.